WFMT: Programming

-WFMT's programs can be heard through its satellite services, or syndication, internationally.
-The station's programming is also available online.

-WFMT is an associate member of the European Broadcasting Union.
+Programs can be heard through its satellite services and online via several streaming services.
+WFMT is the only individual radio station that is an associate member of the European Broadcasting Union.

 History

 WOAK

-The station began broadcasting on May 16, 1948, and originally held the call sign WOAK.
-WOAK broadcast from Chicago's Guyon Hotel, and operated at 98.3 MHz with an ERP of 770 watts.
+The station signed on the air on May 16, 1948.
+It originally held the call sign WOAK.
+The studios were in the Guyon Hotel and it operated at 98.3 MHz with an effective radiated power (ERP) of only 770 watts.
 The station was owned by Gale Broadcasting Company.

 By 1950, the station's frequency had been changed to 105.9 MHz, and its ERP was increased to 9,300 watts.
 WOAK generally aired pop music, but also featured classical music programs and dramas.
+The number of Chicago radio stations that aired classical music programs was small, but none compared to WFMT.